beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 What are the properties of the _ideal_ system for handling custom configurations per environment?

-^ Let's switch gears and talk about that an ideal system would need to look like in order to solve as many of these complications as possible.
+^ Let's switch gears and talk about what an ideal system would need to look like in order to solve as many of these complications as possible.

 ---